alext-sap/lx-collabo/docs/template/03_grammar_and_mechanics/english-only_items.md

 * *Include the instruction not to add "English-only" in parentheses to such references if your policy is to leave them in English because the situation may change over time.*

+* *Do not forget to include the instruction to submit a query if you are not sure if such references are translated in your language or not.*

 ### Related Information